AlexandreGRN/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 7-insert_dnodeint.c | Function that inserts a new node at a given position.

 8-delete_dnodeint.c | Function that deletes the node at index index of a dlistint_t linked list.

+Backward | Function that can print a doubly linked list backward (used for testing purpose).